paddysplace/paddysblog-v3/_drafts/blogging-and-depression.md

 You breathe faster, your pulse gets quicker and your heart pumps blood around your body harder.
 Your body releases endorphins

-Endorphins are chemicals produced naturally by the nervous system to cope with pain or stress.
+Endorphins are the chemicals produced naturally by the nervous system to cope with pain or stress.

 Links